Focus on Education

 Residents truly get exposed to everything here.
 The following are just a few examples:

-- UF Health Shands Hospital is a major referral center for complex vascular and cardiothoracic surgical conditions.
+- Complex vascular and cardiothoracic surgical conditions.

 - Our vascular surgeons provide services ranging from simple dialysis access to complex endovascular thoracic aortic aneurysm stent grafting.